-An RStudio add-in is availble that makes writing multiple
+An RStudio add-in is available that makes writing multiple

 parsnip model specifications to the source window.
 It can be accessed via the IDE addin menus or by calling